haiwen/seafile-admin-docs/manual/maintain/clean_database.md

 ### Permisson

-To clean the permisson records, login in to MySQL/MariaDB and use the following command:
+Use the following command to clean the permission change audit records:

 ```
 use seahub_db;